Citi Open 2023: Women's singles draw, schedule, players, prize money breakdown & more

 Schedule

-The main draw of the Citi Open will start on Monday, July 31, with the first round.
+The main draw of the tournament will start on Monday, July 31, with the first round.
 The quarterfinals are scheduled to take place on August 4, while the semifinals will be played on August 5.
-The men's singles final is set to take place on August 6.
+The women's singles final is set to take place on August 6.

 Prize Money

-The total prize pool for the men's tournament at the Citi Open is $2,013,940 and the men's singles champion will earn $353,455 and 500 ranking points.
-Here is the full prize money and ranking points breakdown for the ATP 500 tournament.
+The total prize pool for the women's tournament at the Citi Open is $780,637 and the women's singles champion will earn $120,150 and 470 ranking points.
+Here is the full prize money and ranking points breakdown for the WTA 500 tournament.

-Viewers in the US, UK, Australia, and Canada can watch the ATP 500 tournament live on the following channels and sites:
+Viewers in the US, UK, Australia, and Canada can watch the WTA 500 tournament live on the following channels and sites:

 USA: All matches will be broadcast on Tennis Channel.